Jeff9497/SynapticRandNumGen/README.md

 # SynapticRandNumGen
-Neural Network-Powered Random Number Generator for Unpredictable Sequences.
-# SynapticRandNumGen  is a Python-based neural network program that generates pseudo-random number sequences.
+SynapticRandNumGen is a Python-based neural network program that generates pseudo-random number sequences.
-# This innovative tool employs neural network technology to create unpredictable number sequences by learning from existing datasets.
+This innovative tool employs neural network technology to create unpredictable number sequences by learning from existing datasets.

 # Installation
 To use NeuroGen, please ensure you have the following dependencies installed: